 Dance complements any Arts degree and is an ideal subject for anyone considering a career in Performing Arts, Primary or Secondary Teaching, Community Dance Leadership and Physiotherapy.
+In the past our former students have gone on to study a full range of subjects including Medicine, English Literature, Geography, Spanish and Fashion and Textiles.

 Many of our A Level students have gone on to study Dance and Performing Arts in Higher Education.
-We have a strong reputation for preparing students to gain places and go on to study at conservatoires and prestigious institutions such as Laine Theatre Arts, Arts Educational, Urdang Academy, Bird College, Mountview, Trinity Laban, Northern School of Contemporary dance, LIPA, GSA and SLP.
+We have a strong reputation for preparing students to gain places and go on to study at conservatoires and prestigious institutions such as Laine Theatre Arts, Arts Ed, Urdang Academy, Bird College, Mountview, Trinity Laban, Northern School of Contemporary dance, Rambert, LIPA, GSA and Italia Conti.